 Male victims of Domestic Abuse

-The Positive Relationships Team works with male victims of domestic abuse.
+TPA works with male victims of domestic abuse.

 We recognise that men also experience domestic abuse.
 Mankind (agency dedicated to working and supporting male victims) estimated that 1:6 men will experience domestic abuse in their lifetime.